CONTACT FORM

 One of the primary goals of the American Prairie Reserve is to restore the biodiversity that once defined the Montana plains.
 The reserve’s management employs a multi-faceted approach that includes habitat restoration, reintroduction of native species, and the establishment of conservation partnerships with neighboring communities.
 Efforts are underway to bring back iconic species such as bison, pronghorn, elk, and even black-footed ferrets, all of which play vital roles in maintaining the delicate balance of the ecosystem.

-As of January 2023, there are 774 bison on the American Prairie Reserve.
+As of October 2023, there are over 1,000 bison on the American Prairie Reserve.
 The reserve’s bison herd is the largest free-roaming herd of bison in the United States outside of Yellowstone National Park.
 The American Prairie Reserve’s goal is to establish a heard of 5,000 bison.

 The American Prairie Reserve is a working landscape, and the bison herd is managed for both conservation and economic purposes.
 The bison provide a source of income for the reserve through hunting and bison products.
 The reserve also offers educational programs and opportunities for visitors to experience the prairie ecosystem.

 The American Prairie Reserve is a unique and important project that is helping to restore the prairie ecosystem and conserve bison.
-The reserve is a model for other conservation projects around the world.
+The reserve serves as a model for other conservation projects around the world and is yet another example of why Montana is such a special place.

 Montana Quick Facts